|Fluid, a watercolor by April M Rimpo|

 12" X 20" Varnished with UL Protection Varnish and Framed

-As part of my upcoming exhibit in May with Elaine Weiner-Reed we are inviting musicians, poets, and storytellers to join us in a collaboration of creatives.
-In preparation we've been reaching out to various writing groups to solicit people to join us.
+As part of my upcoming exhibit in May 2019 with Elaine Weiner-Reed we invited musicians, poets, and storytellers to join us in a collaboration of creatives.
+In preparation we reached out to various writing groups to solicit people to join us.
 Their written word will be displayed with the painting that inspired it.

 Last night I attending Wilde Readings at the Columbia Art Center to meet writers, hear their readings, and hope that just a few may join us with a piece of their own and read it at our event on May 21 (6-8pm) at Bernice Kish Gallery in Slayton House in Columbia, Maryland.

 At the event I learned that poetry about or inspired by a work of art is called Ekphrastic Poetry.
 This was actually mentioned by one of their guest writers, Lisa Vihos, before she knew I was there to speak about just that.
 Ms Vihos mentioned that everyone has a poet inside them.
 Earlier that day I had commented that I wouldn't be including any poetry in our event since I didn't think it was in me.
 As a result of Lisa's comment I tried my hand and the following are my thoughts on my painting.
 Likely not the best poem, but what was in me.
 Thanks for the inspiration, Lisa Vihos, for telling me to try.

 The grace of these dancers is enthralling

 Their fluid movements remind me of birds soaring on high